 - bserved M13 for over 50 years, I can see that those picture approximations accurately portray your observing experience.

 - User level.
 Telescopes are rated beginner, intermediate and advanced.
 Some of this is obviously marketing poised to get you excited about purchasing the most expensive instrument you can afford.
 But if you call them, the sales people will be honest with you about how to spend your telescope dollars.

-The Orion Telescope catalog, in addition to containing the premier brands like Celestron and Meade also have developed their own generic house brand of various telescopes and binoculars.
-The Orion brand of telescope or binocular like anything generic is often produced by the same big companies.
-So like generic drugs what is the difference?
+The Orion Telescope catalog, in addition to containing the premier brands like Celestron and Meade, also features their own generic house brand of various telescopes and binoculars.
+The Orion brand of telescope or binocular, like anything generic, is often produced by the same big companies.
+So like generic drugs, what is the difference?

-We have noticed that when it comes to large astronomical binoculars there is little difference since the major companies like Celestron and Mead get their binoculars from all the same offshore manufacturers.
-So in those cases there is very little difference since Orion will not put its name on a pair of binox that yields a truly inferior viewing experience and cause the customer to return th merchandise.
+We have noticed that when it comes to large astronomical binoculars, there is little difference between name brand and generic since the major companies like Celestron and Mead get their binoculars from all the same offshore manufacturers.
+So in those cases there is very little difference, since Orion will not put its name on a pair of binoculars that yields a truly inferior viewing experience and cause the customer to return the merchandise.

 A Summary of the Orion Product Line

 Overall, I would say as a science educator for over 40 years, that a large investment in an instrument of over $3,000 should be looked at in person and "touched" first either in a retail store or most ideally, experienced in the dark with a friend at a star party.
 Orion attempts to share with you what your observing experience will be at night under actual dark sky conditions, but nothing can rival actually star testing the instrument yourself.
 Ergonomics is key here and you don't want ot find yourself practicing "Macho Astronomy" because you purchased a telescope unseen out of a catalog.